tman904/TKMsense/README.md

 1. Standalone

 	1. Place profile in /etc/ on your OpenBSD.
+Note edit profile to reflect TKMsense version your running.

 	2. Place TKMsense_VX.X.X.sh into "/usr/sbin/" on your OpenBSD.